 2. Make the most of a test drive

-Arranging a test drive is one of the most important steps to help you choose the right vehicle.
-Even if you are not going to be driving yourself, you need to make sure the car is comfortable and suits your needs, and you can bring any mobility equipment along to double check they will fit in the boot.
+There’s only one way to really find out whether a car’s boot space is going to work for you – by testing it out.
+We always recommend that you arrange a test drive if possible, as it can give you peace of mind knowing that you are choosing the right vehicle for you.
+Even if you are not going to be driving yourself, you need to make sure the car is comfortable and suits your needs, and you should bring any mobility equipment along to double-check that they will fit in the boot.

 3. Take your time